 Course objective The main aim of the course is to introduce the students with the computer.
 The course is designed to learn the application of computer and logic development for programming.
 The students will be able to understand the application softwares used in the different offices and department in a hospital.
-Course outcomes The students will learn about the computerwill be able to use it for the value addition in the hospital and healthcare organisation.
-The use of computer and logic development for programming will help the students to create value added activities and process .

-• The students will be able to understand the application softwares used in the different offices and department in a hospital.
+C The students will learn about the computerwill be able to use it for the value addition in the homital and healthcome appropriation.
+Course hospital and healthcare organisation. outcomes • The use of computer and logic development for programming will help the students to create value added activities and process. • The students will be able to understand the application softwares used in the different offices and department in a hospital.